sebastiaanspeck/bettingbook-cli/README.md

-ABAN | Abandoned | The game has abandoned and will continue at a later time or day SUSP | Suspended | The game has suspended and will continue at a later time or day AWARDED | Awarded | Winner is being decided externally DELAYED | Delayed | The game is delayed so it wil start later TBA | To Be Announced | Fixture will be updated with exact time later WO | Walkover | Awarding of a victory to a contestant because there are no other contestants AU | Awaiting Updates | Can occur when there is a connectivity issue or something
+ABAN | Abandoned | The game has abandoned and will continue at a later time or day SUSP | Suspended | The game has suspended and will continue at a later time or day AWARDED | Awarded | Winner is being decided externally DELAYED | Delayed | The game is delayed so it will start later TBA | To Be Announced | Fixture will be updated with exact time later WO | Walkover | Awarding of a victory to a contestant because there are no other contestants AU | Awaiting Updates | Can occur when there is a connectivity issue or something